DomNidy/saint_sim/README.md

   - `/cmd/sim-api`: The API server application

 - `/internal`: Directory containing packages shared and used throughout the applications defined in `/cmd`
-  - `/internal/secrets`: For reading secrets into memory
+  - `/internal/secrets`: Utility for reading secrets into memory